bestimmaa/hackintosh/README.md

 ## Sleep Mode

 Incomplete.
 Sleeping works but waking up by keyboard button press does not activate the monitors.
 A press on the power button helps with this.
 USB connected keyboard needs to reconnect after waking up.

+# Post-Installation Update: MultiBeast 6.0.1 Released 2013-11-10

+Updated my hackintosh with the latest MultiBeast using the same settings.

+## ~~USB 3.0~~

+USB3 and USB2 devices now work in the USB3 port of the mainboard.

+## Sleep Mode

+Computer instantly wakes up after sending it to sleep.

+## iMessage

+Stopped working at some point after the update.